Has someone ever made you feel so bad about something that it made you go to great lengths to make it up to them?

 Has a friend or partner ever manipulated you to hang out with them or come home early by appealing to your natural compassion and kindness?

-Has a parent ever made you feel bad for not calling them, even if you call them a reasonable amount?
+Has a parent ever made you feel like you’re an ungrateful child for not calling them, even if you call them a reasonable amount?
 If so, you may have been guilt-tripped.

 What is a guilt trip?

-Guilt-tripping can happen in all kinds of relationships, from friendships to romantic, professional, or familial relationships.
-People who guilt trip friends, partners, coworkers, or family relationships do so because they know what will make the other person feel guilty and want to use that to their advantage.
+Guilt-tripping can happen in all kinds of relationships, from friendships to professional, familial or romantic relationships.
+People who guilt trip friends, partners, coworkers, or family members do so because they know what will make the other person feel guilty and want to use that to their advantage.

-If someone has made you feel bad and tried to make you change your behavior even if you apologized for a mistake or if you didn’t do anything wrong in the first place, then taken advantage of your guilt by making you do something you didn’t want to or didn’t have time to do, you may have experienced guilt-tripping.
+Suppose someone has convinced you that you’ve done something wrong and has tried to make you change your behavior even if you’ve apologized for a mistake or if you haven’t done anything wrong in the first place.
+You may have experienced guilt-tripping if you’ve been taken advantage of your guilt by making you do something you don’t want to do.

 Signs of a guilt trip and guilt tripping behavior